-- Demonstration: In this Lab 6, the requested screenshot of the software routine running in the Terminal suffices. ✓ If you prefer, you can request a virtual session (Webex) with the instructor and demo it (using a camera). - Submit to Moodle (an assignment will be created): - ✓ One .zip file: - 1st Activity: The .zip file must contain the source files (.cpp, .h, Makefile) and the requested screenshot. - ✓ The lab sheet (a PDF file) with the completed Tables I and II as well as your comments.
+- Demonstration: In this Lab 7, the requested screenshot of the software routine running in the Terminal suffices. - $\checkmark~$ If you prefer, you can request a virtual session (Zoom) with the instructor and demo it. - Submit to Moodle (an assignment will be created): - ✓ One .zip file: - 1st Activity: The .zip file must contain the source files (.cpp, .h, Makefile) and the requested screenshot. - ✓ The lab sheet (a PDF file) with the completed Tables I and II as well as your comments.

-TA signature: \\\\\
+TA signature: